pretix/pretix-docs/docs/tutorial/organizer-account.md

 {% include "note-translations.md" %}

-We are going to choose Germany from the drop-down "region" menu.
+We are going to choose Germany from the drop-down "region" menu near the bottom of the page.
 The selection will be used to determine default formats for dates, times, addresses and phone numbers.
 We will choose "Europe/Berlin" as the "default timezone" from the drop-down menu with that title.